megnergit/ShoppingList_Flet_F1/README.md

   1. one for usual stuff that we buy every week.
   2. one for the stuff that we buy this week only.

-  + The list 1. can be recycled in the next wek.
+  + The list i. can be recycled in the next wek.
-  + The list 2. can be deleted in one go.
+  + The list ii. can be deleted in one go.
 We do not need to delete one item by one item.

 ## How to run